LibEMG/libemg/docs/source/documentation/features/features_doc.md

 **Note that some features have parameters that must be tuned for a particular problem and hardware implementation.**

 # Feature Performance
-Each of the ~50 features that were implemented was tested individually with a linear discriminant analysis (LDA) classifier on the 3DCdataset.
+Each of the ~50 features that were implemented were tested individually with a linear discriminant analysis (LDA) classifier on the 3DCdataset.
 Note: some of these features are designed to improve robustness to factors (i.e., power line interference, limb position effect, contraction intensity variability), and as such, don't achieve high accuracy on their own for this gesture recognition task.
-Do not discount their value when used in a rounded feature set for real-world use.
+Their value shouldn't be discounted when used in a rounded feature set for real-world use.
 The code associated with Figure 1 can be found in the example code tab below.

 ![alt text](feature_accuracies.png)